 Root planing, also known as a "deep cleaning" is a dental procedure performed when periodontal (gum) disease is detected.
 Signs of periodontal disease severe enough to warrant a deep cleaning include bleeding gums when brushing or flossing and a shrinking or receding gumline.

 A deep cleaning removes plaque and tartar from tooth roots (below the gumline) and leaves behind a smooth, clean surface for gum tissue to re-attach itself to.
 If you are currently experiencing signs of periodontal (gum) disease, it is important that you call our office at (707) 745-8002 and talk to us about coming in for a dental exam.
-You can also request an appointment online which may help speed up the process.

 Each person's oral health is unique and the stage and current condition of the teeth and gums will dictate how involved a deep cleaning is as well as how long it takes to heal.
 Usually a deep cleaning is done one-half of the mouth at a time and healing takes about a day or two.